RenjiMW/Team-list/README.md

 # Silmpe app for managing the rugby team

-Allaws to basic data about players and set a team squad for incomming match
+Allaws to store basic data about players and set a team squad for incomming match